-The best resumes, the ones that will get a hiring manager’s attention, are marketing documents.
-They are designed to sell you (the product) to a potential employer (the buyer).
+While most people think of resumes as employment histories, today’s resumes are marketing tools designed to sell you (the product) to a potential employer (the buyer).

-That style of resume is sometimes called a “Tombstone” resume because it is directed towards the past, not the future.
+That style of resume is sometimes called a “Tombstone” resume because it focuses on the past, not the future.

-3) Focus on the future rather than the past.
+Focus on the future rather than the past.
 This means highlighting the skills and abilities you want to use in your target position.
-For example, if you have a variety of marketing experience but want to work in digital marketing, feature your digital marketing expertise.
+Going back to the previous example, if you have a variety of marketing experience but your goal is to work in digital marketing, feature achievements that showcase your digital marketing expertise.

 Generally, there’s no need to go back in detail more than 10 to 15 years.
 Based on the study done by The Ladders, recruiters and employers are most interested in your current or most recent position and possibly the one before that.
 Think of your resume like a funnel with the space dedicated to each position declining as the years increase.